Skip to content

 Payment Methods

-1,000+ connections via single API.
+1,000+ connections via a single API.
 Card networks: Visa, Mastercard, JCB, UnionPay (plus American Express through specific acquirer pairings).
-E-wallets and prepaid: PayPal, Skrill, NETELLER, Paysafecard, AstroPay — the iGaming-relevant set.
+E-wallets and prepaid: PayPal, Skrill, NETELLER, Paysafecard, AstroPay, the iGaming-relevant set.
 Bank rails and Open Banking: Sofort, Yapily, Volt, Interac, SEPA, iDEAL, Bancontact.
 BNPL: Klarna.
 Regional methods: UPI, GCash, plus local card schemes across 177 countries per the company's marketing.
-Crypto via integrated processors: CoinsPaid CryptoProcessing, Finrax, Wyre — not a native on-chain wallet, but enough for hybrid fiat-crypto checkout flows.
-25+ integrated downstream PSPs including Stripe, Nuvei, Paysafe, PayU, Cybersource and DLocal, which means Payneteasy can sit in front of another PSP as a routing layer rather than replacing it.
-Note the count overlap caveat that applies to every connector library at this scale — 1,000 is the connection-count, not 1,000 unique end-customer payment methods.
+Crypto runs via integrated processors: CoinsPaid CryptoProcessing and Finrax.
+(The Payneteasy payment-method page still lists Wyre, which shut down in 2023, so that listing is stale rather than a live route, and Finrax has paused crypto services pending MiCA licensing as of 2025, so check current status before relying on it.)
+It is not a native on-chain wallet, but it is enough for hybrid fiat-crypto checkout flows.
+There are 22+ integrated downstream PSPs per the current payment-method page: Stripe, Paysafe, PayU, Nuvei, Cybersource, DLocal, PayOp, Truevo, Interkassa, PayRetailers, Praxis, BridgerPay, PaymentIQ, Finteqhub, Digitain, The Mill Adventure, Spell, Akurateco, Corefy, Payon, Coriunder and Pay.tech, where the list notably now includes direct competitors (Akurateco, Corefy, BridgerPay) as routable downstreams, so Payneteasy can sit in front of another PSP as a routing layer rather than replacing it.
+Note the count-overlap caveat that applies to every connector library at this scale: 1,000 is the connection count, not 1,000 unique end-customer payment methods.

 Verticals

 iGaming and sports betting are listed as supported verticals on the company's solutions pages, and the high-risk processing track exists in the documentation.
-The actual iGaming proof points are thinner than the marketing language suggests: no Bet365-tier customer is named publicly, no advertised SoftSwiss, EveryMatrix, Slotegrator or BetConstruct platform connector, and the only public case studies (87% chargeback reduction via automated dispute resolution; settlement-risk reduction via Open Banking) name no client.
+The actual iGaming proof points are thinner than the marketing language suggests: no Bet365-tier customer is named publicly, there is no advertised SoftSwiss, EveryMatrix, Slotegrator or BetConstruct platform connector, and the only public case studies (87% chargeback reduction via automated dispute resolution; settlement-risk reduction via Open Banking) name no client.
 Forex and CFD verticals are well-trodden through the connector base, including AstroPay and NETELLER.
-Crypto exchanges supported via CoinsPaid integration. eCommerce, fintech and banking are the dominant buyer types in practice.
+Crypto exchanges are supported via the CoinsPaid integration. eCommerce, fintech and banking are the dominant buyer types in practice.

-iGaming & Sports BettingeCommerceBankingFintechForex/CFDCrypto ExchangesMarketplacesDigital Services
+• iGaming & Sports Betting

 Methods